abiraihan/geoshapes/docs/source/usage.rst

 Installation
 ------------

-To use geosolution, first install it using pip:
+To use geoshapes, first install it using pip:

 .. code-block:: console